danielharrell/LectFall2015/Question.md

 can seem puzzling, once you think about it.
 For we can suppose I have no idea what you had for lunch; if I did, I wouldn't be asking you the question.
-But if I don't know what you had, then how can I refer to it?
+But if I don't know what you had, then how can I refer to it in my question?
 In your answer, by contrast, you can easily refer to what you had.
-For you know what you had and can tell me what it is.
-But then you won't be telling me you had *what* for lunch, as if the word "what" identified what you had.
+For you know what you had, and can tell me what it is.
+But if you do tell me, you won't be saying you had *what* for lunch, as if the word "what" could identify what you had.
 You will instead say something like: I had pizza for lunch.
 What is puzzling, then, is how the word "what" in my question can also refer to the pizza you had.
 For in one sense, we might say, the word "pizza" refers to something, while the word "what" refers to nothing.
-And this is the sense in which the word "pizza" tells me something, even everything, about what you had for lunch; while the word "what" tells me nothing.
+And this is the sense in which the word "pizza" tells me something, even everything in this context, about what you had for lunch;

-there is no pizza for me to
-refer to, the sense in which I can't identify what you had, my ignorance of what you had makes me incapable I am ignorant of what you had and without any way of I can refer to the pizza myself, by the word "what" in my question, in my question, And it is only because I don't know this was pizza, it seems, that I use the word "what" in a question about it. , My use of "what" for the pizza, then, seems necessitated by my ignorance of what you had; What is puzzling, then, is how the word "what" in my question can also refer to the pizza you had, since my ignorance of this since I am usand it can seem as if I would need to knowsince  But since I don't know this, it is puzzling how I can still refer to the pizza you had, puzzling, then, is how the word "what" in my question can also refer to this pizza, But this seems to mean that the "word" in my question is somehow able to refer to the pizza, yet without identifying it.
-What becomes puzzling, then, is how I am able to refer to pizza by the word "what" in my question, when You can refer to what you had for lunch, of course, since you know what you had and can tell me what it is.
-Without already knowing what you had, it can seem as if there is nothing for my "what" to refer to.
-(Put sentence about answer here, and how it too refers to what you had for lunch.)

-Perhaps you might reply
-that my use of the word "what" in the question is surely indeterminate rather than determinate, precisely since I don't know what it is you had for lunch.
-(Also mention that use of "what" is replaced in answer, suggesting the "what" is an expression of ignorance.)
-(What food, among the many there are, did you have for lunch.)

-Without already knowing
-what you had, it can seem as if there is nothing for the word "what" in my question to refer to.  the word "what" in my question has (Sharpen by introducing absence; then try to get past puzzle by distinguishing

-wouldn't ask the question, if I *knew* what it was you had for lunch. this a cannot what come to think of it, *do* I have any answer to give? this difference? *asking* about this difference he difference between asking something and saying something, taking a statement I might have made, about how there *is* something different between asking something and saying something, the difference between asking something and saying something can become puzzling. it isn't so clear what makes asking something different from saying something.
-We seemingly go out of our way, then, to distinguish questions fromwe consider questions It's as if asking a question were something different from speaking a sentence, rather than an example of it.
-And in my lecture tonight, I want to focus our attention on one seeming difference bet, that I think is puzzling, and even paradoxical.  there *is* something different about questions, and puzzling.
-Or so I want , when we compare them to other kinds of sentence; and in particular, to the kind of sentence we use to answer questions.
+while the word "what" tells me nothing.

+But in another sense, it seems, the word "what" does refer to what you had for lunch, and does it with a kind of immediacy.
+For suppose your answer to my question was not:
+"I had pizza for lunch," but rather: "I had this for lunch."
+Or even: "This is what I had for lunch."
+I would not yet know what you had for lunch, but in not knowing what the word "this" refers to.
+The word "what," by contrast, would give me no trouble.
+But why?
+Again, my simple-minded answer is that when you say "This is what I had for lunch," the word "what" somehow refers to what you had for lunch immediately, and unequivocally, and in contrast to the word "this," which can only refer to your lunch if you clarify what you mean by "this."
+What makes this strange, though, is that we regard the word "this" as a pointing word, as if it were made for reference.
+(Go from here.)

+its own.  even though we consider it a pointing-word, can't manage the referenc can only refer to it with elaboration. , as if it referred to youit could refer to what you had for lunch instantly; while the word "this" could only refer to it with elaboration. , since I would take it to refer to what you had for lunch.
+By contrast, I could say the word "what" in your reply was referring to what you had for lunch. would know perfectly well what the word "what" in your reply was referring to: The word "what" in your reply, by contrast, would seem fine, as if it referred instantly to your lunch, while the word "this" needed specification. refers to; while the word "what" would seem fine. this is because of your use of "this," not your use of "what." not because the "what" lacked a reference; because of the word "this" rather than the word "what". the obscurity in your reply would involve if I asked you to clarify, it would be to clarify the meaning of "this," not the word "what." about the word "this, would be waiting for you to say just what you meant by the word "this."
+And if you then said:Or even "This is what I had for lunch."
+Your reply would leave me waiting for you to say what you meant by "this."
+For suppose you replied to my question not by saying you had *pizza* for lunch, but by saying you had *this* for lunch.
+Or suppose you said: "This is what I had for lunch." both exactly and completely.
+It is tempting to think "what" doesn't refer, but it does.
+Compare with "this is what I had for lunch."
+Not a complete sentence.
+Reference not fixed.
+We are looking for further specification, but not from the "what"; rather from the "this."
+The sense in which "what" tells me nothing doesn't preclude it in another sense from referring, both exactly and completely, to what you had for lunch.
+It doesn't fix the reference.
+This could refer to anything.
+But "what" in the question cannot refer to anything, which is why it can form a complete sentence.
+But "What did you have for lunch?" is.
+Now talk about precision of reference: refers exactly to what it tells me nothing about.
+Bring up peculiarity of indexicals.
+They refer exactly, but without fixing the reference.

+Then go on to say: reference requires sense.
+(Frege.)
+So pointing out ruled out.
+But then how is what referring?

+Later point out how "I" fixes reference instantly, in any context of use, but not by pointing.
+Use this in why is there something rather than nothing question.

 Suppose I ask you:
 What did you have for lunch?
 And suppose you answer: I had pasta for lunch.
 It is easy enough to tell what *you* are saying in your answer: namely, that you had pasta for lunch.